illinoistech-itm/jhajek/itmd-521/notes/chapter-05/chapter-05.md

 ## Conclusion

-- We were introduced to Spark's Structured APIs, Datasets, DataFrames, and SQL Views
+- We were introduced to Spark's Structured APIs, DataSets, DataFrames, and SQL Views
-- We learned how Spark transforms a logical plan into a physical execution plan on a cluster
+- We learned how Spark transforms into a physical execution plan on a cluster

 ## Questions